 Celine Dion biography

 Born on March 30, 1968, in Charlemagne, Quebec, Canada, singer Celine Dion had recorded nine French albums and won numerous awards by the time she was 18.
 She recorded her first English language album, Unison, in 1990.
-Dion's real breakthrough into pop music stardom came in 1992, when she recorded the theme to Disney's hit animated feature Beauty and the Beast; the song became a No. 1 smash.
+Dion's real breakthrough into pop music stardom came in 1992, when she recorded the theme to Disney's hit animated feature Beauty and the Beast.
+She went on to record several hits, including four No. 1's: "The Power of Love," "Because You Loved Me," "My Heart Will Go On" and "I'm Your Angel."

 Celine Marie Claudette Dion was born on March 30, 1968, in Charlemagne, Quebec, Canada.
 The youngest of 14 children of Adhemar and Therese Dion, she grew up in a close-knit musical family.
 Her parents formed a singing group, Dion's Family, and they toured Canada when Celine was still an infant.
 They later opened a piano bar, where the 5-year-old Celine would perform to the delight of customers.